jvmdo/frontend-mentor-challenges/qr-code-component-main/README.md

 margin: auto;
 ```

-within `flex` containers, which must take its parent's full `height` tho.
+within `flex` containers, which must take its parent's full `height` tho (or `width` depending on flex direction) .
 In this case, I wanted to center the element in the browser's viewport.

 Therefore, I have set